 Of course, some wrongdoers never get to the point where they can admit to their harmful actions, much less apologize and aim to repair them.
 Their shame (or rather, their need to avoid collapsing into shame) leads to denial and self-deception that overrides their ability to orient toward reality.
 And when our clients’ hurts aren’t healed, many therapists encourage forgiveness toward the wrongdoer.
 Apart from the work of Janis Abrahms Spring, the bulk of the literature states that forgiveness is the only path to a life that’s not mired down in bitterness and hate, and that those who don’t forgive are at higher risk for both mental and physical problems.
 This is simply not true, and it reflects the lack of conceptual clarity in the literature regarding how “forgiveness” is defined, understood, and experienced.

 It’s one thing to tell our clients that we hope they can find a way to protect themselves from carrying so much anger and pain; many people come to therapy with this goal.
 It’s another thing entirely to suggest that they should absolve and transcend their legitimate anger and pain by some act of will or grace in order to move forward.
 By encouraging the hurt party to forgive, we risk leaving our clients feeling alone, disoriented, and abandoned all over again.

-This blog is excerpted from "The Challenge of the Healing Apology," the 2018 keynote by Harriet Lerner.
+This blog is adapted from Harriet Lerner's 2018 Symposium keynote, "The Challenge of the Healing Apology."

 Tags: 2018 | admitting mistakes | anger | Apologizing | Apologizing | emotional pain | forgiveness | forgiveness | Harriet Lerner | Networker Symposium | painful experiences | shame | Symposium | Trauma | truth